splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 .. _ii-service-maintenance:

-Use service maintenance to mute notifications
+Mute notifications using service maintenance
 ==================================================

-Use service maintenance to mute notifications while you are making change to the service.
+Use service maintenance to mute notifications while you are making changes to the service.

 To put your service in maintenance, select the :guilabel:`Actions` menu on the service you want to put in maintenance and select :guilabel:`Maintenance`.
 The service status will show as :guilabel:`Maintenance`.

 All incidents that are associated with the service that are triggered while the service is in maintenance are created in a muted state.
 No responders are notified when a muted incident is triggered.
-Muted incidents don't show in your in your incident list by default.
-To see your muted incidents, go the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
+Muted incidents don't show in your incident list by default.
+To see your muted incidents, select the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
 Muted incidents are read-only and can't be acknowledged, resolved, or rejected.

 Take a service out of maintenance
 -------------------------------------

-To take a service out of maintenance and resume triggering incidents, select the :guilabel:`Actions` menu on the service you want to put in maintenance and select :guilabel:`Enable`.

-The service status will show as :guilabel:`Enabled`.
+To take a service out of maintenance and resume triggering incidents, select the :guilabel:`Actions` menu on the service you want to take out ofmaintenance and select :guilabel:`Enable`.
+The service status shows as :guilabel:`Enabled`.
 This resumes triggering incidents associated with the service.

 Next step
 ============